SaintpatrickII/webscraper/README.md

-1.Hello World
+1. Hello World

 - The initial step of this project was to select a website to base this webscraper on.
 I have had a longstanding interest with cryptocurrency so I decided to use this as my base

 - One of (if not the largest) tracking websites of cryptocurrencies, is coinmarketcap.com.
 For this project, then, I will be scraping data off their website by building a framework which can scalably store this data & run a virtual version of my scraper :)

-2.Prototyping the webscraper
+2. Prototyping the webscraper

 - Before being able to access the website, a cookies iframe had appeared.
 In the initializer the webscraper was designed to immediately click this so that the webpage could then begin to be manipulated.